-As Florida’s leading deep-water port, Pensacola sees a tremendous amount of semi-truck traffic moving through the city as tractor-trailers travel back and forth along the 110 and I-10, linking Pensacola with the nation’s interstate highway system.
+As Florida’s leading deep-water port, Pensacola sees a tremendous amount of commercial trucking traffic moving through the city as tractor-trailers travel back and forth along the 110 and I-10, linking Pensacola with the nation’s interstate highway system.
 With this heavy traffic comes the increased likelihood of serious truck accidents and catastrophic injuries.
 In Florida and Alabama, truck crashes are responsible for hundreds of deaths and thousands of serious injuries every year.
-At the Law Office of JJ Talbott, our personal injury and wrongful death attorneys know what it takes to recover significant compensation from the truckers, trucking companies and their insurers when negligence or recklessness in the trucking industry causes serious harm.
+At the Law Office of J.J.
+Talbott, our personal injury and wrongful death attorneys know what it takes to recover significant compensation from the truckers, trucking companies and their insurers when negligence or recklessness in the trucking industry causes serious harm.

-Motorists Face Serious Risks from Truck Accidents
+Motorists Face Serious Risks from Trucking Accidents

 A fully loaded tractor-trailer may weigh 40 tons, and even a semi-truck alone can weigh 15 tons without any cargo.
 When one of these big rigs strikes a car while traveling at highway speeds, the results can be disastrous for the occupants of the smaller, lighter vehicle, who risk serious personal injury or wrongful death.
 In addition to the force imparted by a loaded semi, the size and weight of the truck affects the stopping distance, reaction time and handling of the driver.
 Also, the size and shape of the truck create blind spots for the trucker on all four sides of the truck for several car lengths and across several lanes of traffic.
 Smaller vehicles in the vicinity have difficulty seeing around the truck and having a good understanding of traffic and road conditions ahead.
 For all these reasons and more, care must be taken by truck drivers and motorists to avoid a serious collision.

-Dangers Created by Truck Maintenance Issues
+Dangers Created by Semi-Truck Maintenance Issues

 Semi-trucks must be regularly inspected and maintained between each trip and even mid-trip to make sure they can be driven safely.